 In April 2021 David Krut arranged a collaborative residency for Botha with The Fourth – a working space and art gallery in Cape Town.
 Here she produced a body of oil paintings inspired in part by the trace monotypes of 2020.

-DKP will present a solo exhibition by Olivia Botha – CAUGHT – in August 2021.
-This show brings together paintings produced during her residency at The Fourth and afterwards, and selected monotypes including the trace monotypes.
-Join us for the opening of CAUGHT on Saturday 14th of August at 10am to 2pm, at 142 Jan Smuts Avenue Parkwood.
+DKP will presented a solo exhibition by Olivia Botha – CAUGHT – in August 2021.
+The show brought together paintings produced during her residency at The Fourth and afterwards, and selected monotypes including the trace monotypes.

 Olivia Botha is a multi-disciplinary artist working predominately in video performance, installation, collage and painting.
 She is interested in concepts of language – how we communicate, and how we are unable to communicate.
 Through this framework, Botha explores the different ways in which our relationships – with inanimate objects, as well as the animate – affect our lives.